gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-We used DVC for managing the data in the project.
-It was immensibly helpful with making sure that the same raw and processed data was available for all team members.
-This versioning made sure that no mistakes happened with different data formats, therefore simplifying the experiments and the rest of the pipeline.
+Yes, we used DVC to manage our data, linking it to a Cloud Storage bucket.
+DVC ensured that the same raw and processed data was available to all team members, reducing errors caused by inconsistencies in data formats or versions.
+For instance, after splitting and processing the data into PyTorch tensors, these could be easily distributed across the team.
+This versioning made experiments more reliable and streamlined the entire pipeline.

+Additionally, DVC enabled automation by maintaining the data in the cloud, ensuring accessibility and consistency.
+It improved reproducibility by allowing us to trace specific results back to the exact dataset version used, further enhancing reliability.
+While our dataset was static during this project, making versioning less critical, DVC’s capabilities would become indispensable if new data were added in the future.
+Overall, DVC simplified data management and enhanced the efficiency and reproducibility of our workflow.

 ### Question 11